LucasSGomide/MongoDB/README.md

 ### $GROUP

 This operator groups documents by the specified `_id` expression.
 It's worth mentioning that the specified `_id` is actually a "parameter" of `$group` and is not to be mistaken with `_id` from the collections.
+The operator `_id` is required.
+If you specify a value of `null` the $group stage calculates accumulated values for the input document as a whole.

 ````javascript
 db.collection.aggregate([